PragTob/after_do/README.md

 ### Usage from within a class

-If you got some repetitive tasks, that needs to be done after/before a lot of methods in a class then you can also use after_do for this.
-This works a bit like `before_action`/`after_action` which you might know from Ruby on Rails.
+If you got some repetitive tasks, that need to be done after/before a lot of methods in a class then you can also use after_do for this.
+This works a bit like `before_action`/`after_action` (or *_filter in the Rails 3 lingo) which you might know from Ruby on Rails.

 E.g. like this: